mailgun/documentation/source/user_manual.rst

 Role-based Address Check
 ========================

-For all validation requests, we provide whether an address is a role-based address (e.g. postmaster@, info@, etc.).
+For all verification requests, we provide whether an address is a role-based address (e.g. postmaster@, info@, etc.).
 These addresses are typically distribution lists with a much higher complaint rate since unsuspecting users on the list can receive a message they were not expecting.